JSAbrahams/mamba/README.md

 ```

 Notice how here we specify the type of argument `x`, in this case an `Int`, by writing `x: Int`.
-This means that the compiler will check for us that factorial is only used with an integer as argument.
+This means that the compiler will check for us that factorial is only used with integers as argument.

 ### 🔓🔒 Stateful and stateless (and mutability)

-Mamba allows us to explicitly state whether something has a state or not.
+Mamba allows us to explicitly state whether something has a state or is indeed without state.
 A stateful object can modify its internal state (i.e. by changing a value of an internal field), whereas a stateless object cannot.

 We showcase this using a simple dummy `Server` object.